“You don’t do magic,” she said, trying to smile modestly and mostly succeeding. “You are magic.”

 “Three, shut up, nobody talks to me about their relationship.”

 “You’ve really been thinking about this, haven’t you?”

-I’m honestly 100% Reagan in this situation.
-And I aspire to reach her level of coolness.
+I aspire to reach her level of coolness.
 Reagan wasn’t anybody’s fool.

 “You can tell a book is real when your heart beats faster.
 Real books make you sweat.
 Cry, if no one is looking.
 Real books help you make sense of your crazy life.
 Real books tell it true, don’t hold back, and make you stronger.
 But most of all, real books give you hope.
 Because it’s not always going to be like this and books—the good ones, the real ones—show you how to make it better.
 Now.”